Porcelain Veneers Colombia

 Here’s how the veneer procedure works:

 Step 2.
 This step is optional and it is to make a mock-up of the veneers in your mouth.
-You will be able to see how they are going to look before the porcelain is milled, so you can make any change you want.
+You will be able to see how they are going to look in acrylic before the porcelain is milled, so you can make any change you want.
 This step will take an additional day.

 This minimum invasive tooth repair treatment offers incredible beauty and high biocompatibility, all with no injury.